MIKAJYT/next-kevlar/README.md

 ## 📦 Support / Reporting Bugs

 This resource is currently still in testing.
-If you want to report a bug or require support, open a issue or DM me on discord: mikajyt
+If you want to report a bug or require support, open a issue or DM me on Discord, Username: mikajyt

 Please remember to star this repository!